 Peru points of interest

 Peru has so many points of interest that it can be hard to narrow down your itinerary!
 We spent a full two months backpacking the country and still didn’t manage to see everything.
-Here are some of the best Peruvian points of interest and destinations to include on your Peru backpacking route.
+Here are some of the best Peruvian points of interest and destinations to include on your Peru backpacking tour.

 The biggest city in Peru and the best jumping-off point for your travels.
 No, literally – the coastal city of Lima is the perfect place to try paragliding!
 You’ll see paragliders soaring over the Miraflores neighborhood and Parque del Amor.